yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 ### "Complicated Solutions Show How Smart I Am"

 Such a point of view is very unprofessional.
-Even worse, if you believe that if you are the only person who understands your code, you will never complete the project.
+Even worse, over-engineering your code can inflate your ego, and you may be less inclined to fix any flaws in your work.

-The bad news is that even _you_ will not understand everything in your own code in several months, or even earlier.
+The mess will continue growing until even _you_ will not understand everything in your own code, in several months or even earlier.
 A good manager knows this will happen and will try to get rid of you as soon as possible, while the mess in the project is still under control.

 _Your code should be as simple as possible_.
 If your solution happens to be over-engineered and one of your colleagues points that out, do not try to defend it as if it is your own child.
 Refactor as soon as possible.
 Otherwise, you will have much more "fun" later, when you will have to remember all the details from scratch.